tenbits/atma-loader-ts/readme.md

                     "atma-loader-ts"
                 ],
                 "settings": {
                     "atma-loader-ts": {
-						"extensions" : [ "ts" ]
+                        "extensions" : [ "ts" ],
+                        "typescript": {
+                            "compilerOptions": {
-						"typescript": {} // typescript compiler options
+                                // typescript compiler options
+                            },
+                            // Optionaly transformers
+                            "transformers": {
+                                "before": ["foo"],
+                                "after": ["bar"]
                             }
                         }
                     }
                 }
+            }
+        }
     ```
-+ That's all.
++ That's it.
 Now, you are ready to use TypeScript in your project

 ##### Quick Try